Travel.State.Gov > Intercountry Adoption News and Notices > Request for Statements of Interest for Accrediting Entities

 Steps in the AE selection process include:

-6) The Department and the applicants, if any are selected, sign the MOAs, which formally designate applicants to be AEs and identify the jurisdiction of each AE.
+4) The Department and the selected applicants, if any, sign a Memorandum of Agreement (MOA), which formally designate selected applicants to be AEs.

-The initial Memorandum of Agreement for accreditation and approval services will be for a period not to exceed five years.
+The initial MOA for accreditation and approval services will be for a period not to exceed five years.

 The Department is under no obligation to designate any particular applicant as an AE or to enter into a MOA with any respondent to this RSI.
-An AE is not authorized to act as a designated AE or represent to others that it is a designated AE until the Department and the AE have signed an MOA.
+A selected applicant is not authorized to act as a designated AE or represent to others that it is a designated AE until the Department and the AE have signed an MOA.

 II.
 GENERAL INFORMATION ABOUT THE ROLE AND AUTHORITY OF ACCREDITING ENTITIES